 Process for N95 Mask Reprocessing

-• With a sharp tipped permanent marker the team member is to clearly write their initials, employee number, date the mask was first used and facility (LW or HSD) on the front of the mask.
+• With a sharp tipped permanent marker the team member is to clearly write their initials, employee number, date the mask was first used and facility (UHLMC or HSD) on the front of the mask.
 This will ensure that the mask/respirator will be returned to the correct Health Care Professional (HCP).
-If you do not have a TMC/UH employee number please write both your first and last name on the mask
+If you do not have a UH employee number please write both your first and last name on the mask

 • After using the mask the HCP will inspect the respirator to ensure that it is not damaged nor has any signs of defect from use.